SUBSCRIBE TO OUR FREE NEWSLETTER

 "This decision will make a tremendous difference for workers' rights on the job," Jim Hoffa, general president of the Teamsters union, said Thursday.
 "Employers will no longer be able to shift responsibility for their workers and hide behind loopholes to prevent workers from organizing or engaging in collective bargaining.
 This is a victory for workers across America."

-On Thursday, experts were quick to note how the decision could affect the fast-food industry, which has been under pressure from organized labor to raise wages and expand benefits.
+On Thursday, experts quickly noted how the decision could affect the fast-food industry, which has been pressured by organized labor to raise wages and expand benefits.

-"In the case of McDonald's, roughly 90 percent of its locations are actually run by franchisees, who are typically considered the workers' employers," HuffPo's Jamieson explained.
+"In the case of McDonald's, roughly 90 percent of its locations are run by franchisees, who are typically considered the workers' employers," HuffPo's Jamieson explained.
 "One of the main reasons companies choose to franchise or to outsource work to staffing agencies is to shift workplace responsibilities onto someone else.
-But if a fast-food brand or a hotel chain can be deemed a 'joint employer' along with the smaller company, it can be dragged into labor disputes and negotiations that it conveniently wouldn't have to worry about otherwise.
-In theory, such a precedent could even make it easier for workers to unionize as employees under the larger parent company."
+But suppose a fast-food brand or a hotel chain can be deemed a 'joint employer' along with the smaller company.
+In that case, it can be dragged into labor disputes and negotiations that it conveniently wouldn't have to worry about otherwise.
+In theory, such a precedent could make it easier for workers to unionize as employees under the larger parent company."

 "McDonald's is the boss--that's true by any standard," Fells said.
 "The company controls everything from the speed of the drive-thru to the way workers fold customers' bags.
-It's common sense that McDonald's should be held accountable for the rights of workers at its franchised stores."
+It's common sense that McDonald's should be held accountable for workers' rights at its franchised stores."